sfallahadl/aws-gitops-workshop/content/10_prerequisites/connect_registry.md

 ## Create an Dockerhub account

-Sign up for a free dockerhub account at [https://hub.docker.com/signup](https://hub.docker.com/signup).
+Sign up for a free Dockerhub account at [https://hub.docker.com/signup](https://hub.docker.com/signup).

-Note down your username and password as we will use them later in Codefresh
+Note down your username and password as we will use them [later in Codefresh](https://codefresh.io/docs/docs/integrations/docker-registries/docker-hub/).

 ## Connect the container registry to Codefresh